Fall spices are the combination of seasonings that many associate with cooking and baking once the fall season arrives in the United States.

 Cinnamon comes from the bark of a tree.

 The inner bark of a cinnamon tree is stripped away from the tree.

 It is dried or cured and then rolled into cinnamon sticks.

 You can buy cinnamon sticks from the store or you can buy ground cinnamon.

 It is a common spice and pretty easy to find at any grocery store.

 The flavor of cinnamon is pretty easy to identify—a bit sweet with a woodsy finish.

 You can compare the flavor to cloves but it isn’t quite as pungent.

-Cloves are an aromatic spice that have a sweet and woody taste to them.
-The smell of cloves often reminds us of the holidays.
+Cloves are a strong aromatic spice that have a sweet and woody taste.

 Ginger tastes a bit peppery and has a bit of a spicy bite to it.
 Don’t confuse this with the heat of a pepper but more like the heat of horseradish, peppercorns or radish (which is also a root).